The Hobbit: An Unexpected Journey

 - movie Description

-In this prequel to The Lord of the Rings Trilogy, Gandalf the Grey recruits shire local Bilbo Baggins for a dangerous adventure.
+Gandalf the Grey recruits the reluctant shire local Bilbo Baggins for a dangerous adventure.
 Accompanied by 13 dwarves in search of great fortune, Bilbo sets out on the journey of a lifetime.
 A journey that will change him forever.

 - Cast & Crew